 The Class A common stock is priced in U.S. dollars.
 In order to purchase our Class A common stock, potential purchasers must pay the purchase price for our Class A common stock in either Bitcoin, Ether, or USDC.
+Purchasers must also pay the applicable network fee required to transact in the purchaser's selected crypto asset, which is paid directly to the crypto asset's network, not to Exodus.

 All proceeds for the sale of our Class A common stock will be held in escrow by us until the closing of this offering.
 If the Offering is terminated or expires prior to the closing of the Offering and no shares of our Class A common stock have been issued, we will release the escrowed proceeds back to the relevant purchasers.
+Escrowed proceeds will be released back in the amount and form of payment that was made on the original date of payment, and payments will be returned in the same crypto asset that such payment was made in.
 We will not use a third-party escrow agent in connection with this offering.
 All of the Bitcoin, Ether and USDC proceeds for the sale of our Class A common stock will be held by Exodus in a separate wallet designated as the "crypto escrow wallet."
-The value in U.S. dollars of the Bitcoin, Ether or USDC used to purchase shares of our Class A common stock is calculated at the point at which the purchaser transfers such crypto asset to the crypto escrow wallet, and is recorded by Exodus at such point of transfer.
-Exodus will not convert crypto asset payments into U.S. dollars at any time during the escrow period, and will not make any adjustments to the U.S. dollar conversion amounts to reflect changes in the value of such crypto assets during the escrow period.
+The value in U.S. dollars of the Bitcoin, Ether or USDC used to purchase shares of our Class A common stock will be eachange rates at the point in time at which the purchaser transfers such crypto asset to the crypto escrow wallet, and is recorded by Exodus at such point of transfer.
+We intend to use the exchange rates quoted by Open Exchange Rates to determine the U.S. dollar value of Bitcoin, and exchange rates quoted by Open Exchange Rates and CoinMarketCap to determine the U.S. dollar value of Ether and USDC.
+If we are unable to obtain conversion rates from Open Exchange rates quoted by other exchange operators.